Villars-class cruiser: Design

 In the aftermath of the French defeat in the Franco-Prussian War of 1870–1871, the French Navy was forced to drastically reduce naval spending and consolidate its forces.
 The Navy adopted a new construction plan in 1872, which envisioned a fleet for operations in home waters and one to patrol overseas to protect French interests abroad.
 The squadrons that were to support the French colonial empire were to consist of a small number of second class ironclad warships supported by a large number of wooden cruising vessels.
 To provide new cruisers under the program, the French Minister of the Navy, Louis Raymond de Montaignac de Chauvance, forwarded a pair of designs to the Conseil des Travaux (Council of Works) on 8 March 1875.
 The minister had requested designs that strengthened the armament compared to earlier cruisers while keeping displacement similar, at the cost of speed.

 The two proposals, which the council reviewed on 28 May, were prepared by Victorin Sabattier and Arthur Bienaymé.
 They were similar vessels, armed with fifteen 138.6 mm guns, all on the upper deck, forecastle, and sterncastle.
 The council requested that six of these guns be replaced with 164.7 mm guns.
-They also suggested adding a short section of armor amidships around the funnel updates, reflecting the experience at the Battle of Havana, where the French aviso Bouvet was disabled by gunfire that damaged her funnel.
+They also suggested adding a short section of armor amidships around the funnel uptakes, reflecting the experience at the Battle of Havana, where the French aviso Bouvet was disabled by gunfire that damaged her funnel.
 Sabattier's design was chosen, but neither of the council's recommendations were adopted.
 One alteration was made, however, which was to move the forecastle guns a deck lower, firing through embrasures.